The Differences Between Various Types of Cannabis Lights

 One of the most important decisions when growing cannabis is finding the ideal grow lights.
 It can be quite overwhelming due to the variety of lights available.
 We'll break down the differences between the various types of grow lights on the market, so you can decide which ones to choose to create the perfect environment for your plants to thrive in.

 Fluorescent Grow Lights

-Fluorescent grow lights are incredibly standard and available in a full range of sizes and shapes.
+Just like the lights you're used to seeing at a big department store or doctor's office - fluorescent grow lights are available in a full range of sizes and shapes.
 They are popular for their efficiency and the fact that they offer pleasant lighting for the human eye.
 Their efficiency also means that they are suitable for indoor gardening and herb lights without requiring too much electricity.

 Another type of fluorescent grow light is T5.
 These are also very common and among the most popular lights sold specifically for growing cannabis and other plants.
 This makes it easy to find at most home improvement or gardening stores.

 In most cases, T5 lights will be part of a panel.
 They are also larger and wider than CFLs in most cases.

 Overall, one of the biggest advantages of fluorescent lights is their affordability, both at the time of purchase and in terms of electricity consumption.
 They also offer a nice light spectrum for cannabis growth.
 The ease of finding fluorescent lights, including CFLs is also a plus, as is the range of wattages available.
 Growers can easily find everything from daylight to warm white with ease, offering light for the full growing process.